Mario Danelo

 Mario Danelo (July 3, 1985 – January 6, 2007) was an American college football placekicker for the University of Southern California.

-High school career
+Early life

 Danelo was an all–Los Angeles linebacker at San Pedro High School in San Pedro, California.
 Danelo was also a fullback and kicker at his high school.
 Because, at 5'10" and 200 lbs, he was undersized to be a major college linebacker, his father, former 9-year National Football League kicker Joe Danelo, taught him the position.
 Danelo became the first San Pedro High Pirate to play football at the University of Southern California in 30 years.

 College career

 Danelo was a walk-on college football player at USC in 2003.
 He redshirted his first year and did not have any kick attempts in the 2004 season.
 He earned an athletic scholarship starting in 2005.
 During the 2005 season, he set the NCAA, Pac-10 and USC season record for hitting 83 out of 86 PATs.
 In 2006, Danelo led USC in scoring with 89 points.
 During the 2006 season, Danelo made 15 of 16 field-goal attempts and 44 of 48 PATs.
 In his final game, the 21-year-old kicked two field goals in helping USC achieve victory in the 2007 Rose Bowl.